CharaD7/.vim/README.md

 ### Steps to install and configure

 * Clone the repo.
-* Copy or move the .vimrc file to your current root directory.
+* Copy or move the .vimrc file to your root directory.
 * Enter the following commands to get started.

 =>$